mih/Psignifit-3.x/doc-src/WELCOME.rst

 To contact the authors and current maintainers please use:

-    psignifit-users@lists.sourceforge.net
+    Psignifit-users@lists.sourceforge.net

 This list can be used to ask questions about usage and installation, report bugs, and request new features.
-If you use psignifit we recommend you subscribe to this list.
+If you use Psignifit we recommend you subscribe to this list.